ISU-Monarchs/HabitatRestoration/data-raw/monarch/README.md

       An observation within a section indicates the number of an adult monarchs observed within the plot while standing in the section noted.

       Section length: 2016- see spreadsheet to determine if sections were 10m or 20m.
-2017,2018 section length always 10m.

   Bins were only used for round 3 data 2016